- CBD Capsules|

 We briefly touched on the benefits of CBD oil but let’s explore them more in-depth.

 If you do your research, you'll notice that are many preliminary studies that have been done and are being done on CBD and its effects on the body.
 These studies cover a wide range of effects including neurodegenerative diseases, as noted in this patent held by the NIH.

 Despite all these studies, the FDA has only approved a specific type of CBD found in Sativex for the use in anti-epileptic medications for seizures.
 If you do suffer from epileptic seizures, consult with your doctor to see if a CBD-based treatment could work for you.

 There are promising findings for CBD beyond treating seizures.

-One widespread problem vaping CBD oil can help treat is anxiety.
+One widespread problem vaping CBD oil may be able to help is in anxiety.
 Anxiety affects over 40 million Americans each year, and only about 37% of those with anxiety seek help.
 Vaping CBD is a discreet and easy way to help you manage your day to day, mild anxiety.